haolam05/Meetup/README.md

     }
     ```

-* Error response: Couldn't find a Venue with the specified id
+* Error response: Couldn't find a Venue with the specified id (In person events)
   * Status Code: 404
   * Headers:
     * Content-Type: application/json